GShubhan/TheShoppers/README.md

 provides detail on the medicines, it’s price and expiry.

 **Code limitations** – Now when I am adding this project to my repository, I see the limitations of this code.
-It does not use data storage and use has to enter inventory all over again with every execution of this program 😊
+It does not use data storage and user has to enter inventory all over again with every execution of this program 😊

 **Functions used in the project-**